 “I have seen Form1 grow and expand into the Sydney area and I am not the least bit surprised.
 Steve’s work ethic filters down his business and through his staff.” – Deane Presdee, Lady Davidson Private Hospital

-Q: That’s fantastic – wins all round.
-What are the main reasons you value working with Form1?
+Q: Wins all round.
+What are the main reasons you value working with Form1 for your fire protection services?
 Quality of work, dependability and knowledge of industry standards and practices.
 The team are always friendly, always helpful and team is the key word – they work as one.

 Q: Word of mouth is the original social media platform.
 Would you recommend Form1 to others?
 I have within the Health industry and will continue to do so.
-The reasons?
-Sound advice and knowledge, whilst remaining industry competitive.
-Excel at customer service and PM work always performed correctly.
-Very good documentation utilised by Form1’s Simpro system, which is invaluable during annual ESS audits.
+They give sound advice and knowledge, whilst remaining competitive in the fire protection services industry.
+They excel at customer service and PM work is always performed correctly.
+There is very good documentation utilised by Form1’s Simpro system, which is invaluable during annual ESS audits.

-Q: How valuable is the service Form1 provides?
+Q: How valuable are the fire protection services Form1 provides your facility?
 Invaluable.
 Being a hospital site, the level of fire detection and testing to applicable standards is rated very high.
 Maintenance of the installed fire detection is mandatory.
 Having a system that is user friendly, cost effective and of low impact to your customers is very beneficial.

 Q: Why has Form1 been a good fit for your business and your industry?
 Installed fire detection systems correctly maintained, should primarily operate correctly to standards.
 Further to this they should not detract or disrupt normal continuity of business.
 Lady Davidson Private Hospital has gone from disruptions, caused by fire alarms three to four times a week, to a very substantial reduction of fire alarms to currently being a 12-month plus period of grace.
-The effect of this reduction to the hospital business can be rated as an extreme improvement not only from monetary, but from patient experience during their stay and to staff involvement being able to focus on their core duties of patient care.
+The effect of this reduction to the hospital business can be rated as an extreme improvement not only from monetary value, but from patient experience and staff involvement as they are able to focus on their core duties of patient care.

-Q: What matters most to you when dealing with professionals and service providers?
-Returning an enquiry promptly with the correct information.
+Q: What matters when you are dealing with professionals and fire protection service providers?
+Returning an enquiry promptly and with the correct information.
 In a busy work environment, no manager wants to be following up a contractor on unreturned calls or enquiries, jobs or services.
 Deficiencies in a fire detection system takes priority over the day-to-day work.
-Over the years dealing, with Form1, I have never been let down in any manner of their contracted scope.
+Dealing with Form1 over the years I have never been let down.
 They are a contractor I do not have to ‘chase up’.
-Correct and clear information concerning work scheduling, quotations and testing asset logs always provided on-time.
+Correct and clear information concerning work scheduling, quotations and testing asset logs are always provided on-time.

 Q: Thanks Deane, and thanks for being a key partner in Form1’s growth.
 I have seen Form1 grow and expand into the Sydney area and I am not the least bit surprised.
-Steve’s work ethic filters down his business and through his staff.
-Form1 delivers exceptional customer service.
+Form1 delivers exceptional customer service and Steve’s work ethic filters down his business and through to his staff.